aiegoo/obstruction/README.md

 [Link](url) and ![Image](src)
 ```
 ### winning strategy
+board size is important as an odd-sized board tends to make the first player win easily by mirring the 2nd player move.
+In other cases, try to form a 'L' shape of nodes for each move, from which a player can force out the opponent leaving no room to place at the end of the game.

 <table border="1">
 <tbody><tr align="center" height="20"><td bgcolor="#cccccc" width="20">&nbsp;</td><td bgcolor="#cccccc" width="20">&nbsp;</td><td bgcolor="#cccccc" width="20">&nbsp;</td><td bgcolor="#cccccc" width="20">&nbsp;</td><td width="20">O</td></tr>